 For finance, there are three elements that make up the digital transformation process.

 - Advanced Technology – Robotics, automation, VR, additive manufacturing, cloud and mobility are just a few of the technologies that will enable the transformed enterprise.
-For finance, this ensures the standardisation of data collected and the consistent formatting and delivery of performance data in real time.
+For finance, this ensures the standardization of data collected and the consistent formatting and delivery of performance data in real time.

 - Analytics – Finance used to plan future activities and budgets by looking at past performance.
 This process was called steering by watching the rearview mirror.
 Real-time data delivered to planners with access to analytical tools will facilitate predictive processes that will orient planning for the future based on the present instead of in reaction to the past.